johannefranck/johannefranck.github.io/beyond.markdown

 <br>

 ### And then there was Tårnby
 Let’s start with the politics. *Tårnby* is Copenhagen’s most right-leaning district, just ahead of Frederiksberg (*Slots* & *Falkoner*).
-But the top party choices in each reveal a deeper divide: while both districts favor Socialdemokratiet and Venstre, Frederiksberg leans toward Radikale Venstre — *Tårnby* toward *Dansk Folkeparti*.
+But the top party choices in each reveal a deeper divide: while both districts favor *Socialdemokratiet* and *Venstre*, Frederiksberg leans toward *Radikale Venstre* — *Tårnby* toward *Dansk Folkeparti*.
 Those last two couldn’t be more different (see more in the [ELECTIONS](../elections#elections)).

 The same “looks similar, behaves differently” pattern shows up in the demographics.
 Income levels and welfare stats put Tårnby on par with Frederiksberg.
 But the age and education story is a whole other thing.
 In every other district, 20–29-year-olds dominate, but not in *Tårnby* - here they’re the smallest group.
 While other areas are dominated by residents with Master’s degrees, *Tårnby* is the opposite: Vocational education is the most common, outnumbering Master’s degrees by a factor of four (see the visuals in the [SOCIODEMOGRAPHICS](../demographics#Sociodemographics) page).